 7 Easy Ways To Stimulate Your Vagus Nerve

 According to one study, when the body is exposed to cold therapy, our fight-or-flight system declines and our rest-and-digest system increases - stimulating the vagus nerve.
 An easy way to get started?
 Cold showers.
-Learn more of the benefits associated with cold therapy here.
+Learn more of the benefits associated with cold therapy here and check out our three favorite ways to get started with cold therapy here.

 In a study of 65 people, half of the participants were instructed to sit and focus their thoughts on positive thoughts towards others.
 The result?
 Increased positive emotions produced increases in vagal tone, an effect mediated by increased perceptions of social connections.